 What is Healthy Partners?
-Very simply, it is the long-lost partnership of the person (and family and friends), the health support (matched to the needs of the person) and the payer (involving the person as self-payer, taxpayer, employee).9 In many ways, the fictional Dr. Welby had it right.
+Very simply, it is the long-lost partnership of the person (and family and friends), the health support (matched to the needs of the person) and the payer (involving the person as self-payer, taxpayer, employee).
+In many ways, the fictional Dr. Welby had it right.
 He had a partnership with the person for whom he cared (not only did he provide health support but he truly cared about the person).
 He included family and friends when appropriate and available.
 He provided preventative and therapeutic care.
 He knew about the person's environment (for example, home, work, school, and neighborhood).
 He knew the person's behavior.
 He knew about the person's history.
 He was the person's partner in health.

-But he didn't know everything.
-He didn't know the person's genetics, except for what he knew about the person's parents and grandparents.
-He wasn't able to fully keep up with the latest medical breakthroughs and best evidence-based care.
-He didn't have as effective or broad a range of therapeutic interventions.
-He didn't have as timely, effective or broad a range of diagnostic information.
-He didn't have electronic health records.
-He didn't have an easy way to track and manage care across time or across persons.
-He didn't have an easy way to share information with other health support caring for the person.
-He didn't have as strong a network of other health support to team with as can and should exist today and for the future.
-He didn't have an appropriately incentivized payment system.
+But he did not know everything.
+He did not know the person's genetics, except for what he knew about the person's parents and grandparents.
+He was not able to fully keep up with the latest medical breakthroughs and best evidence-based care.
+He did not have as effective or broad a range of therapeutic interventions.
+He did not have as timely, effective or broad a range of diagnostic information.
+He did not have electronic health records.
+He did not have an easy way to track and manage care across time or across persons.
+He did not have an easy way to share information with other health support caring for the person.
+He did not have as strong a network of other health support to team with as can and should exist today and for the future.
+He did not have an appropriately incentivized payment system.

-8 Note: This is not at all to diminish the need for payment support and mechanism like health insurance.
+&lt;sup>8 Note: This is not at all to diminish the need for payment support and mechanism like health insurance.
 However, even if everyone has sufficient health insurance or other financial support, an approach like Healthy Partners is needed.

-9 In some cases, there may be multiple payers.
+&lt;sup>9 In some cases, there may be multiple payers.
 As is done today, there will need to be coordination of payment.